 It works primarily by decreasing the harmful bacteria and plaque in the mouth that contribute to gum disease, such as Streptococcus mutans.

 Using certain oils with anti-inflammatory properties like coconut oil may also aid by reducing the inflammation associated with gum disease (

 In one study, 60 participants with gingivitis began oil pulling with coconut oil for 30 days.
-After one week, they had reduced amounts of plaque and showed an improvement in gum health (
+After 1 week, they had reduced amounts of plaque and showed an improvement in gum health (

-Both groups showed a decrease in plaque, an improvement in gingivitis and a reduction in the number of harmful bacteria in the mouth (
+Both groups showed a decrease in plaque, an improvement in gingivitis, and a reduction in the amount of harmful bacteria in the mouth (

 While more evidence is needed, these findings suggest that oil pulling may be an effective supplementary treatment to prevent plaque formation and promote healthy gums.

 Although proponents of oil pulling claim that it may benefit a wide variety of other conditions not mentioned above, research on the benefits of oil pulling is limited.

 That said, the anti-inflammatory effects of oil pulling may have a beneficial effect on certain conditions linked to inflammation.

 While no studies have evaluated the effectiveness of oil pulling on these conditions, it may be a possibility given its potential to relieve inflammation.

 Furthermore, there is anecdotal evidence that oil pulling could be a natural way to whiten your teeth.